Back to overview

 What advice would you give to anyone interested in a career at your firm?

-To really understand the career path of a commercial solicitor – trainee, associate through to partner – and have sound and convincing reasons as to why this is of interest to them.
-For example, how will your day-to-day differ as a trainee working in a transactional, contentious or advisory seat, and what sort of tasks can you expect to be exposed to.
+I’d advise aspiring lawyers to really understand the career path of a commercial solicitor – trainee, associate through to partner – and have sound and convincing reasons as to why this appeals to them.
+For example, how will your day-to-day differ as a trainee working in a transactional, contentious or advisory seat, and what sort of tasks can you expect to be exposed to?

 What's your guilty pleasure?